htrc/HTRC-MetadataService/README.md

 # Deploy
 Copy the folder `target/universal/stage/` to the deployment location and rename as desired (henceforth referred to as `DEPLOY_DIR`).

+# Docker
+You can create a Docker image with:
+`sbt docker:publishLocal`

+For more Docker capabilities, see: https://www.scala-sbt.org/sbt-native-packager/formats/docker.html#tasks

 # Setup
 0. Generate an application secret by running `sbt playGenerateSecret`
 1. Set `MONGODB_URI` environment variable to point to the Mongo instance holding the metadata